gbabohernest/100-Days-of-Code/progress/progress.md

   - ["Alex", "Jacob", "Mark", "Max"] --> "Alex, Jacob and 2 others like this"

 - Find the Parity Outlier in the list of integers and return the outlier.
 Using list, I created this function that return the outlier from a list of integers that is either entirely comprised of odd or even integers.

+**Thoughts**

+- Solving these python challenges on code wars is helping think and it is improving my skills in python.
+It is helping work with list and other data structures in python to perform different operations on data.
+It is a great learning resource and I am progressing gradually.

+## Day 6: [June 11, 2023]

+**Today's Progress:**

+- Solve code wars 5 kyu in python
+- Write a function that takes a non-negative integer as input and returns the time in a human readable format (HH:mm:ss)

+**Thoughts**

+- This challenge was a food for thought.
+It was kind of difficult in the beginner to figure it out.
+In the end I came up with an algorithm to solve it.
+Taking the seconds as input, I had to find the hours, minutes and seconds from the input.
+To find the hours, using floor division, I divide the seconds given as input by the number of seconds that make up an hour.
+To find the minutes and seconds.
+I also take the seconds from the input and modulus it by the number of seconds that make up and hour and using floor division, I divided it by 60 because 60 seconds make a minute.
+As for the seconds, I modulus it by the number of seconds that make up an hours and then the reminder was also modulus by 60 to account for the number of seconds.

+- This was a fun challenge and a brain teaser.
+It is a 5 kyu python challenge.